cloud-hypervisor/rust-hypervisor-firmware/README.md

 To compile:

-cargo xbuild --target target.json
+cargo xbuild --release --target target.json

 The result will be in:

-target/target/debug/kvm-fw
+target/target/release/kvm-fw

+Debug builds do not currently function.

 ## Running